schibsted/sdk-js-event-tracking-contrib/README.md

 If the class `track-visibility` is set on any element, an event will be produced whenever that element enters and exits the viewport.

 The element needs to have an `id` parameter set as well in order to provide identification of the element.
-The `id` parameter should be unique for the page.
+The `id` parameter should be a unique string, but there are no other requirements than it's existence from the SDK.

 ## Track Click

 If the class `track-click` is set on any element, an event will be produced whenever that element, or a child element is clicked.

 The element needs to have an `id` parameter set as well in order to provide identification of the element.
-The `id` parameter should be unique for the page.
+The `id` parameter should be a unique string, but there are no other requirements than it's existence from the SDK.

 ## Track Form

 If the class `track-form` is set on any element, an event will be produced if the element produces an `onsubmit` event.

 The element needs to have an `id` parameter set as well in order to provide identification of the element.
-The `id` parameter should be unique for the page.
+The `id` parameter should be a unique string, but there are no other requirements than it's existence from the SDK.

 ## Track Comment

 If the class `track-comment` is set on any element, an event will be produced if the element produces an `onsubmit` event.

 The element needs to have an `id` parameter set as well in order to provide identification of the element.
-The `id` parameter should be unique for the page.
+The `id` parameter should be a unique string, but there are no other requirements than it's existence from the SDK.

 ## Track Poll

 If the class `track-poll` is set on any element, an event will be produced if the element produces an `onsubmit` event.

 The element needs to have an `id` parameter set as well in order to provide identification of the element.
-The `id` parameter should be unique for the page.
+The `id` parameter should be a unique string, but there are no other requirements than it's existence from the SDK.